machinexa2/GithubDorker/README.md

 ## Features
 1. Search in all places such as code, commits and repositories
-2. Threaded, nice UI and easy to use
+2. Threaded, nice colored display and easy to use

 ## Usage
 ```